 Anglo-Indian Teakwood Partners’ DeskLate 19th century

 A British colonial teakwood pedestal partners’ desk with an inset black leather panel within a rectangular teakwood top with rounded corners.
-The central kneehole is flanked by two pedestals with on the left side one shelve and on the other side four drawers.
-Access to the pedestals can be locked by a panelled door.
+The deep frieze houses a short drawer at either side.
+The central kneehole is flanked by two pedestals with on the left side a paneled door that opens to reveal three shelves and on the other side three drawers.
 A conforming arrangement is found at the other side of the desk.
-All drawers fitted with recessed brass handles.
-Each pedestal has a flat plinth base around and is on the sides decorated with panels.
+All drawers are fitted with wooden handles.

-The desk consists of three parts: the top and the two pedestals.
+The desk stands on eight short legs and consists of three parts: the top and the two pedestals.

 British colonial India

 H: 77 cm W: 183 cm D: 137 cm